Jonathan Powell (civil servant): Downing Street Chief of Staff

 Shortly after his election as Leader of the Labour Party, Tony Blair asked Powell to become his chief of staff.
 Powell initially declined the offer, although he later left the diplomatic service in 1995 to become the Chief of Staff to the Opposition Leader.
 Following Labour's election victory in 1997, Powell was given the new official role of Downing Street Chief of Staff, a new position with the power to issue orders to civil servants, which was unprecedented for a political appointee.

 In the early years of the Blair Government, one of Powell's most crucial jobs was his role in the Northern Ireland peace talks that led to the Good Friday Agreement.
-In March 2008, Powell called for tactics used successfully in Northern Ireland to be applied to the War on Terrorism.
+In March 2008, Powell called for tactics used successfully in Northern Ireland to be applied to the war on terrorism.
 He suggested that western governments hold talks with Al Qaeda and the Taliban, just as the British government negotiated with the Provisional IRA in order to bring about a peace deal in Northern Ireland.
 His suggestion was publicly rejected by the British Foreign Office.
 His book Great Hatred, Little Room: Making Peace in Northern Ireland details the negotiations which led to the Agreement which devised and put in place a devolved, power-sharing government for Northern Ireland.

-Powell continued to be both a key right-hand man for Blair throughout his time in office, as well as a trusted advisor on a wide range of policy issues.
+Powell continued to be both a key right-hand man for Blair throughout his time in office, as well as a trusted adviser on a wide range of policy issues.
 He was described by The Guardian as being "at the heart of all his (Blair's) key foreign policy initiatives."
 It is believed he was questioned twice by police, the second time under caution, during the investigation into the Cash for Honours affair.
 While many in Blair's "kitchen cabinet" – including Alastair Campbell – departed before Blair's resignation, Powell remained in Downing Street until June 2007.

 In February 2012 Peter Oborne, a Daily Telegraph journalist, criticised Powell for divulging sensitive information about the activities of MI6 in Russia.
 He told a BBC documentary, Putin, Russia and the West, how MI6 had in 2006 used a "fake rock filled with surveillance devices as a means of communication with their agents in Moscow".
 Oborne described this as a "propaganda gift for Vladimir Putin", as it soon after featured heavily in a programme screened on prime-time Russian state TV.
 The footage was used to attack opponents of Putin who at the time, in 2006, had doubted Kremlin reports of MI6's activity in Russia.
-In the view of Oborne, "Powell’s indiscretion was used to make a full-frontal attack on some of the most respected independent critics of the regime" and Powell had become a "useful idiot" for Putin.
+In the view of Oborne, "Powell's indiscretion was used to make a full-frontal attack on some of the most respected independent critics of the regime" and Powell had become a "useful idiot" for Putin.